Employers play an integral role in the success of the Grande Prairie Rural Renewal Stream.

 - Have full-time employment (continuous, 12 months or more) that meets the criteria of the Rural Renewal Stream as defined by the Government of Alberta and the Community Partnership, including wages and benefits that meet or exceed the lowest starting wage for this occupation across all industries and Alberta as set out on the ALIS website.

-- Have a valid City of Grande Prairie Business License.
+- Have been operating within the community and hold a valid City of Grande Prairie Commercial Business License for a minimum of 6 months.

 - Not be in violation of any federal or provincial regulations.

-- Not have any Occupational Health and Safety complaints within the 24 months prior to applying and be in good standing.
+- Not have any outstanding Occupational Health and Safety or Alberta Health Services violations and be in good standing.

 - Be in good standing with Immigration, Refugees and Citizenship Canada.